waydroid/docs/usage/install-on-desktops.md

 sudo dnf install waydroid
 ```

-After installing, launch Waydroid from the applications menu and procede with the initialization by pasting these URLs in the OTA fields:
+After installing, launch Waydroid from the applications menu and proceed with the initialization by pasting these URLs in the OTA fields:

 System OTA: `https://ota.waydro.id/system`